jacky6016/Bioinformatic-Toolkit/README.md

+# Bioinformatic-Toolkit
-# A Toolkit for processing bioinformatic data/integrating bioinformatic tools
+A Toolkit for processing bioinformatic data/integrating bioinformatic tools